206: Ring of Terror

 The phrase “serving suggestion” appears in television and print advertisements for food products and on the boxes themselves.
 Legally speaking, it’s so the morons out there don’t sue when they find that their box of Trix doesn’t include toast, OJ, and a glass of milk.

 Sawing a woman in half has been part of illusionists’ and magicians’ repertoires for nearly a century, but many claim it dates back to ancient Egypt.
-Art Metrano is an actor and comedian best known for his role as the antagonist Mauser in Police Academy 2: Their First Assignment (1985) and Police Academy 3: Back in Training (1986).
+Art Metrano (1936-2021) was an actor and comedian best known for his role as the antagonist Mauser in Police Academy 2: Their First Assignment (1985) and Police Academy 3: Back in Training (1986).
 In the 1960s and ‘70s, part of his standup routine involved purposefully lame magic tricks (usually involving only his fingers) while he hummed the 1930 song “Fine and Dandy” by Kay Swift.
-The 2005 Family Guy movie Stewie Griffin: The Untold Story parodied this act (with Jesus in Metrano’s place), and Metrano sued for copyright infringement; the case was settled out of court in 2010.
-Metrano himself was disabled in a 1989 fall in his home.
-He still tours and donates the revenues toward helping people with spinal cord injuries.
+The 2005 Family Guy movie Stewie Griffin: The Untold Story parodied this act (with Jesus in Metrano’s place), and Metrano sued for copyright infringement; the case was settled out of court.
+Metrano was disabled in a 1989 fall in his home; in 2010 he toured with a one man show titled Jews Don't Belong on Ladders...An Accidental Comedy, and donated his revenues toward spinal cord research.
+Metrano's acting debut was in Rocket Attack USA, the source of the previous experiment, Show 205.

 Meanwhile, at the Amityville house.